amamh/orleans-PipeStreamProvider/readme.md

 - An example of a PersistentStreamProvider with a custom adapter.
 - A way to implement replayable streams using a custom IQueueCache i.e. the client can ask to replay past events.

+# Note

+This is using an in-memory queue as a placeholder instead of a physical queue, for pratical use, you should replace that with your own queue choice.
+For an example of how to do that, check 'redis' branch.

 # Implementation

 This is based on the Azure Queue Stream Provider which is included in Orleans.
 The main change was replacing Azure Queue with a .NET Queue.

 The stream is made replayable by having a new IQueueCache implementation instead of SimpleQueueCache which is used in Azure Queue Stream.
 The idea was to keep the original SimpleQueueCache as intact as possible to make the implementation simpler: